-To continue to increase learning opportunities that add to professional knowledge outside of culinary/baking techniques; added equipment, POS and food packaging capabilities including:
+To continue to increase learning opportunities that add to professional knowledge outside of culinary/baking techniques; added equipment, POS, and food packaging capabilities including:

 - a. heat sealer/ food vacuum for packaged confections/ cookies - b.
-POS system to include sticker printer for Baking 2/ Patisserie service - c.
-Packaging product for confectionery & cake courses to demonstrate branding opportunities, safe storage and transporting of products - 4.
-Please write any additional information here that you think is pertinent to the assessment process for your program that assists stakeholders (i.e. administrators and standing committees) in understanding your report.
+POS system to include sticker printer for Baking 2/ Patisserie service; possible online store

-\n/a\
+- c.
+Packaging product for confectionery & cake courses to demonstrate branding opportunities and safe storage of products. - 4.
+Please write any additional information here that you think is pertinent to the assessment process for your program that assists stakeholders (i.e. administrators and standing committees) in understanding your report. n/a